PKUHPC/CraneSched/docs/deployment/Backend/Rocky9.md

 sed -i s#SELINUX=enforcing#SELINUX=disabled# /etc/selinux/config
 ```

----

 ### 1.5 Select CGroup Version (Optional)

 Rocky 9 uses **CGroup v2** by default.
 CraneSched uses **CGroup v1** by default.

-If you prefer to enable CGroup v2 support, you’ll need additional configuration,
+If you prefer to enable CGroup v2 support, you’ll need [additional configuration](eBPF.md),
 or you can switch the system to use CGroup v1.

----

 #### 1.5.1 Configure CGroup v1